VandalByte/darkmatter-grub2-theme/README.md

   </a>
 </div>
 <div align="center">
   This is a collection of GRUB themes, each one tailored for specific  distro like Debian, Linux Mint, Arch, and more.
-I created it with inspiration from Distro GRUB Themes by adisoncavani.<br>
+I created it with inspiration from Distro GRUB Themes by adisoncavani.
     Consider giving this project a star ⭐ if you liked it 🤗

 </div>